 Rewards must be transparent.

-Rewards with business objectives must be linked and transparent: a monthly company meeting showing progress towards targets was an imperative on the second Tuesday of every month and all company members were expected to attend these meetings.
+Rewards with business objectives must be linked and transparent: a monthly company meeting showing progress towards targets was imperative on the second Tuesday of every month and all company members were expected to attend these meetings.
 We all played our part.

 Don’t forget to celebrate the simple stuff.